 The negotiation in June began in Sam’s Valley between the Table Rocks.
 The first day went well with speeches given on both sides.
 The Klickitats always attended the proceedings and listened in as most of the tribal people knew Chinook Jargon or at least a good number of the words in the language.
 Negotiating was slow as speeches had to be translated from English to Chinook Jargon and back.

 The outcome was an agreement with the Rogue Rivers to live in peace.
 Chief Apserkahar came to respect General Jo Lane, and Lane gifted him his name, a great honor among the tribes.
 Thereafter Chief Apserkahar was called Chief Jo.

 A series of small conflicts or skirmishes had been occurring in the area since the 1840s.
-People got killed within the tribes and travelers would be massacred by the tribes.
+Settlers would kill and abuse tribal people and travelers would be massacred by the tribes.
 When the ranger militia arrived they set about a policy of extermination that took these conflicts to a whole new level.
 On the California Coast, exterminations of whole tribes were occurring.
 Their Athapaskan friends and relatives in the Siskiyou Mountains heard these reports and were not going to give in to the terror of the militias.
-The Rogue River tribes (Takelmans) banded with the Athapaskans, Shastans and perhaps Cow Creek Umpquas and formed a resistance to the terror being spread.
+The Rogue River tribes (Takelmans) banded with the Athapaskans, Shastans, and Cow Creek Umpquas and formed a resistance to the terror being spread.
 Exterminations and attempts to genocide the whole race of Indians in Northern California and Southern Oregon continued into the later 1850s.